 6.7.1.
-Invasive Plant Management.
+Invasive Plant Management

-Invasive non-native plant species are among the greatest ecological threats to the United States and the world.
-Invasive plants can threaten forests, wetlands, and cultural and other resources by increasing the risk of fire and storm damage and by encroaching onto roads, railroads, power structures, waterways, and agricultural sites.
-To address these threats, the Federal Noxious Weed Act (1974) was amended and incorporated into the Federal Plant Protection Act (2000), which mandates federal agencies to develop and coordinate a management program for controlling invasive plants on lands under their respective jurisdictions.
-Each agency must adequately fund an integrated pest management plan that will meet the regulatory requirements of federal laws, executive orders, presidential memoranda, contracts, and agreements.
-Other federal directives regarding control of invasive plants and subsequent restoration practices include "Environmentally and Economically Beneficial Practices on Federal Landscaped Ground" (Presidential Memorandum 1994), which was replaced in 2000 by Executive Order 13148; Federal Memorandum of Understanding to Establish a Federal Interagency Committee for the Management of Noxious and Exotic Weeds (1994); Executive Order 13112 (1999); Presidential Memorandum (2014), which involves "creating a federal strategy to promote the health of honeybees and other pollinators," including control and removal of invasive plants and restoration and establishment of natural habitats: and Executive Order 13751, "Safeguarding the Nation from the Impacts of Invasive Plants" (2016).
-DOE has maintained an invasive plant management plan on ORR since 2004.
-Details of federal and state laws and regulations driving this plan can be found in Invasive Plant Management Plan for the Oak Ridge Reservation (Parr et al. 2004) and in the two subsequent revisions of that report (Quarles et al. 2011, McCracken and Giffen 2017).
+Invasive, non-native plant species are among the greatest ecological threats to the United States and around the world.
+Invasive plants can threaten forests, wetlands, cultural resources, and other resources by increasing the risk of fire and storm damage and by encroaching onto roads, railroads, power structures, waterways, and agricultural sites.
+To address these threats, the Federal Noxious Weed Act (1974) was amended and incorporated into the Federal Plant Protection Act (2000).
+This act mandates federal agencies to develop and coordinate management programs to control invasive plants on lands under their respective jurisdictions and to adequately fund integrated pest management plans.
+Presidential Memorandum (2014), "Creating a Federal Strategy to Promote the Health of Honey Bees and Other Pollinators," includes control and removal of invasive plants and restoration and establishment of natural habitats.
+EO 13751, Safeguarding the Nation from the Impacts of Invasive Species (2016), includes specific requirements for safeguarding against the impacts of invasive plants.
+The ORNL Natural Resources Management Program has maintained an invasive plant management plan for ORR since 2004.
+Details of federal and state laws and regulations driving this plan can be found in technical manuscripts ORNL/TM-2004/98 (Parr et al. 2004), ORNL/TM-2004/98/R1 (Quarles et al. 2011), and ORNL/TM-2004/98/R2 (McCracken and Giffen 2017).

-The technical report Assessment of Nonnative Invasive Plants in the DOE Oak Ridge National

-Environmental Research Park (Drake et al. 2002) details the results of extensive survey efforts.
+ORNL/TM-2001/113, Assessment of Nonnative Invasive Plants in the DOE Oak Ridge National Environmental Research Park (Drake et al. 2002), details the results of extensive survey efforts.
 These and subsequent surveys have been performed to identify invasive plant problems on ORR.
-The data are used to develop control plans identifying which invasive species to target and in which locations.
+Data from the surveys are used to develop control plans identifying which invasive species to target and in which locations.

-More than 1,100 species of plants are found on ORR, and approximately 170 are non-native.
-Fiftyseven aggressive non-native (invasive) plant species have been identified on ORR, but control efforts have been primarily focused on a subset of 12 highly invasive species (see Table 6.8).
-These species have been found across ORR in disturbed areas; on powerline and gas line rights-of-way; throughout riparian buffer zones; and along state highways, railroad lines, and remote-access fire roads.
-They have invaded natural areas to varying degrees, causing vast ecological harm in both plant and animal communities.
-Other invasive plant species are also targets for control and are addressed according to the guidance found in Early Detection and Rapid Response (DOI 2020).
+More than 1,100 species of plants are found on ORR, and of these, approximately 170 plant species are non-native.
+Fifty-seven aggressive non-native (invasive) plant species have been identified on ORR, but control efforts have been primarily focused on the subset of 12 species shown in Table 6.8.
+These target species have been found across ORR in disturbed areas, on power line and gas line rights-of-way, throughout riparian buffer zones, and along state highways, railroad lines, and remote-access fire roads.
+They have invaded natural areas to varying degrees, causing vast ecological harm in plant and animal communities.
+In concert with control efforts on the 12 highly invasive species, other invasive plant species are also targeted for control using Early Detection and Rapid Response (DOI 2020).